yessika21289/yessika21289.github.io/maemyuk/README.md

 # build for production with minification
 npm run build

+# build for production with serve
+npm run start

 # build for production and view the bundle analyzer report
 npm run build --report